juancoariza/IntegrationTrigProject/README.md

   were called to their respective classes.
 These values were then printed onto the console.
 The example of this is found at [TrigonometryUserInteraction], lines 35 - 39.

+Update - 8/31/2018
+Currently unfinished
+Will complete with GUI later on